 All pricing is in GBP and excludes VAT.
 Larger plans are also available.

 A2X and Link My Books are both very good at what they do.
 They both make your life as an eBay seller much easier when it comes to automating your bookkeeping.

-A2X supports eBay, Amazon, Shopify, Etsy and Walmart whereas Link My Books focuses on eBay and Amazon.
-That being said it can work out less expensive to use Link My Books for your eBay and Amazon bookkeeping and then just using A2X for Shopify, Etsy or Walmart standalone.
+A2X supports eBay, Amazon, Shopify, Etsy and Walmart, whereas Link My Books focuses on eBay, Shopify, Amazon and Etsy.
+That being said, it can work out less expensive to use Link My Books for your eBay, Shopify, Amazon and Etsy bookkeeping and then just use A2X for Walmart standalone.

-Ultimately whichever you choose you will end up saving a huge chunk of time on your eBay bookkeeping each month.
-Plus by getting your VAT right you might even end up saving money too as your VAT liabilities could be reduced due to correctly separating out sales which don't incur VAT such as exports, zero rated goods and marketplace VAT responsible goods.
-This is a common mistake that we see many sellers making before the move to using Link My Books.
+Ultimately whichever you choose, you will end up saving a huge chunk of time on your eBay bookkeeping each month.
+Plus, by getting your VAT right, you might even end up saving money as your VAT liabilities could be reduced when correctly separating out sales which don't incur VAT, such as exports, zero rated goods and marketplace VAT responsible goods.
+This is a common mistake that we see many sellers making before they move to using Link My Books.